 I’ve tried to be the thermostat in my life.
 It’s control in a good way, a guiding way.

-Thomas Crabtree, a senior vice president, is a leader in the firm’s U.S. Navy and Marine Corps business, with a focus on Navy Marine Corps headquarters.
+Thomas Crabtree, an executive vice president, is a leader in the firm’s U.S. Navy and Marine Corps business, with a focus on Navy Marine Corps headquarters.
 His work is centered on all aspects of force generation, readiness, and capability, including program objective memorandum/budget preparation and defense, workforce optimization analysis, Navy training and effective readiness/capability production businesses.
 Thomas also serves as the Norfolk cluster location general manager, defense functional integration lead, and Navy/Marine Corps defense capture board representative.

 Thomas is a former naval supply corps officer, with active and reserve service from 1972 to 1980.
 He joined the federal civil service with the Navy in 1975.
 Thomas held positions with increasing levels of authority and responsibility, until he was selected into the Senior Executive Service (SES) in 1999.
 As an SES, he served on the staff of U.S. Fleet Forces Command as director of shore installations readiness, director of fleet training, director of fleet readiness, training, logistics and maintenance, and finally as executive director and chief of staff.
 He retired from civil service in May 2006.